South Carolina governor to sign ban on abortion past 19 weeks

-CHARLESTON, Texas (Reuters) - South Carolina Governor Nikki Haley on Wednesday signed into law a bill banning most abortions after 19 weeks of pregnancy unless the mother’s life is at risk, a spokesperson told Reuters on Wednesday.
+CHARLESTON, South Carolina (Reuters) - Republican South Carolina Governor Nikki Haley on Wednesday signed into law a bill banning most abortions after 19 weeks of pregnancy unless the mother’s life is at risk, a spokesperson told Reuters on Wednesday.

-The South Carolina legislature passed the bill last week, the 17th U.S. state to approve such a ban.
+The South Carolina legislature passed the bill last week, making it the 17th U.S. state to approve such a ban.

-A signing ceremony will take place on a date to be announced later, said Haley spokesperson Chaney Adams.
+A signing ceremony will take place on a date to be announced later, said Haley representative Chaney Adams.

-The act, proposed last year in South Carolina’s Republican-controlled legislature, passed after it was stripped of exceptions for pregnancies that result from rape of incest.
+The act, proposed last year in South Carolina’s Republican-controlled legislature, passed after it was stripped of exceptions for pregnancies that result from rape or incest.

 Sixteen other states have passed similar laws as conservatives have chipped away at the U.S. Supreme Court’s landmark 1973 Roe v.
 Wade decision to legalize abortion.
 Courts have overturned the bans in three states.